Search Jump to content

 There is a lovely roof terrace surrounded by a balcony, looking down to the sea and beyond.

-Two hours housekeeping, two days per week, linen, towels, logs and central heating are included in the rental, however, extra help can be arranged if given prior notice.
+Two hours housekeeping, two days per week, included in the rental, however, extra help can be arranged if given prior notice.

 Binsness is let on a self catered basis, but the housekeeper can cater by prior arrangement and subject to availability.
-She charges £20 per hour.
+She charges £25 per hour, plus mileage.

 Dogs are not allowed in the house.